 David has also been a member of various professional organizations, to include the International City/County Managers Association, the Texas City Managers Association, the Texas City Attorney’s Association, and the Association of the United States Army.

-Charley Ayres, IOM joined the Temple staff in January of 2011 after more than 7 years with the Round Rock, Texas Economic Development Partnership as Vice President of Business Retention and Expansion and 16 years in the marketing profession.
-He serves as the Director of Business Development for the Temple Economic Development Corporation.
-He oversees the efforts in business and industry attraction and recruitment, and assists in the overall program of Temple's Economic Development.
+Charley Ayres joined the Temple staff in January of 2011 after more than 8 years with the Round Rock, Texas Economic Development Partnership as Vice President of Business Retention and Expansion and 16 years in the marketing profession.
+He serves as the Vice President of the Temple Economic Development Corporation.
+He is responsible for the efforts in business expansion and recruitment, and oversees the overall program of Temple's Economic Development.

 Born and raised in Austin, Texas, Ayres is a graduate of McCallum High School.
-He received his MBA Business Management Certification from Tulane University, in 2006 completed Basic Economic Development Certification at The University of Southern Mississippi, and in 2008 he completed his IOM Certification (Institute of Organizational Management) at the University of Georgia, and is currently completing his certification with the International Economic Development Council and most recently he was awarded a certification with Economic Modeling Specialists International in the use of labor market data.
+He received his MBA Business Management Certification from Tulane University, in 2006 completed Basic Economic Development Certification at The University of Southern Mississippi, and in 2008 he completed his IOM Certification (Institute of Organizational Management) at the University of Georgia, has completed professional development with the International Economic Development Council and most recently he was awarded a certification with Economic Modeling Specialists International in the use of labor market data.

 Director of Marketing

 Elizabeth Carlton is responsible for overseeing all external marketing and public relations activities as well as trade show coordination and special events for Temple Economic Development Corporation